simon-ritchie/apysc/docstring_markdowns/apysc/_event/handler_circular_calling_util.md

 **[Returns]**

 - `prev_handler_name`: str
   - A previous handler's name.
-If there is no previous one, then blank string will be returned.
+If there is no previous one, this interface returns a blank string.

 ## `get_prev_variable_name` function docstring

-Get a previous handler binded instance's variable name if a specified handler is a circular calling handler.<hr>
+Get a previous handler binding instance's variable name if a specified handler is a circular calling's handler.<hr>

 **[Parameters]**